Maintaining a garden blog has been a challenge during a long, harsh winter in New Hampshire.

 Maybe the idea of an extra hour of daylight this evening and the pending arrival of spring, along with a great find that was tucked away in a binder of gardening materials, was all that I needed!

 Here’s the great find.
 It’s a poem that a former neighbor named Kate, wrote for my mom, Kathy, about the garden.
 It was written over a decade ago.
 Before the dog named Grace came along to inspire this garden blog.
-(You may need to click the poem to see a clearer version to read.)

 I love how words, put onto paper to create such a lovely poem, so many years ago, can have such a more impactful meaning many years later.
 Which brings to mind this quote about inspiration that I think relates perfectly to gardening.